google/WebFundamentals/src/content/en/updates/2017/12/modulepreload.md

 the requested module, but all of its dependency tree as well.
 Browsers don't have to do this, but they can.

-So what would be the best practice for preloading a module and its dependency tree (since you'll need the dependency tree to run it, anyway), across both browsers that implement recursive preloading and ones that don't?
+So what would be the best cross-browser solution for preloading a module and its dependency tree, since you'll need the full dependency tree to run the app?

 Browsers that choose to preload dependencies recursively should have robust deduplication of modules, so in general the best practice would be to declare the module and the flat list